Main content

 Goal #2: Collaborative partnerships

-1. Collaborate with El Paso County Public Health to promote and elevate efforts around the Community Health Improvement Plan (CHIP).
-Emphasize their focus on Overcoming Barriers to Care and Suicide Prevention,
+1. Collaborate with El Paso County Public Health to promote and elevate efforts around the Community Health Improvement Plan (CHIP), and their focus on Overcoming Barriers to Care and Suicide Prevention,

-2. Activate a Legislative Briefing Team to collaborate with local, state and federal policy makers to support legislation and policies and testifying on efforts that promote mental health.
+2. Activated a Legislative Briefing Team to collaborate with local, state and federal policy makers to support legislation and policies and testifying on efforts that promote mental health.

 A family sits in a park smiling at the camera